mark-summerfield/myfoss/index.md

 and JavaScript.
 All the versions without github links can be downloaded from [Qtrac](http://www.qtrac.eu/gravitate.html).

-In addition to the source, Windows binaries are available for the C++/wxWidgets and Nim/NiGui versions.

 ### XindeX

 [XindeX](https://github.com/mark-summerfield/xindex) is an easy to learn and use GUI application for creating, editing, and outputting indexes (e.g., for books).